IDATEN from Sukagawa!! “A Story of a World-Class Runner, Kokichi Tsuburaya” ― Walk Around Sukagawa for tracing his path.

 Kokichi Tsuburaya

-↑Kokichi Tsuburaya on the right, and his coach Hatano on the left.
-Both had big smiles.
+Kokichi Tsuburaya is pictured on the right, with his coach Hatano on the left.
+Both are wearing big smiles.

 Kokichi Tsuburaya